 - Set the chicken leg quarters on the trivet, skin side up.
 Drop the garlic, if using, into the water.

-- Lock lid.
-Press the Pressure Cook button and set to 12 minutes.
-Let pressure release naturally for 5 minutes, then do a quick release of the remaining pressure.
+- Secure the lid and set the vent to sealing.
+Pressure cook on high for 12 minutes.
+When done, let the pressure release naturally for 5-8 minutes, then do a quick release of the remaining pressure.

 Notes

-- If cooking the chicken from frozen, cook for 13 minutes.
+- If cooking the chicken from frozen, pressure cook for 15 minutes.

-- Additional cooking isn’t necessary, but you can broil the chicken to get the skin crispy.
+- You can broil the chicken to get the skin crispy, if you wish.
 It takes about 3-5 minutes under the broiler.

 - It is not necessary to use garlic.
 I add it to give a little bit of aromatics to the water, but it’s not required.